tldr-pages/tldr/pages/linux/tmux.md

 # Tmux

-> tmux is a terminal multiplexer.
+> Tmux is a terminal multiplexer.
 > It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 > https://github.com/tmux/tmux/wiki/Getting-Started